jkjung-avt/jkjung-avt.github.io/_posts/2021-05-14-mining-eth.md

 ---
 layout: post
 comments: true
-title: "Mining Ethereum on My Deep Learning PC"
+title: "Mining Ethereum on A Deep Learning PC"
 excerpt: "This is an easy and concise guide about how to mine Ethereum on a deep learning PC."
 date: 2021-05-14
 category: "mining"